adxsrc/trad/demos/onezone.md

 We set the standard parameters.
 Note that we skip setting the electron number density $n_e$, because that is the parameter we need to fit.
+Other explicit parameters include the EHT observation frequency $\nu$ and electron temperature $T_e$.

 ```python
 M     = 4.14e6 * c.M_sun          # black hole mass